Akkatecture/Documentation/content/lessons-javascript/further_self_study/video_content.md

 category: "akkatecture"
 type: "lesson"
 tags:
-    - getting-started
+    - further-self-study
-    - nact
+    - akkatecture
-    - reason
+    - csharp
-    - bucklescript
+    - dotnet
 ---

 Below are some video resources that you can use to bootstrap your fundamental knowledge about the concepts that are seen throughout Akkatecture.